ersilia-os/ersilia/documentation/README_Deepak_Kumar.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # License and citation
-This repository is open-sourced under the MIT License.
+This repository is open-sourced under the GNU AFFERO GENERAL PUBLIC LICENSE.
 Please [cite us](https://github.com/ersilia-os/ersilia/blob/master/CITATION.cff) if you use it.
 <p align="right">(<a href="#top">back to top</a>)</p>